Gun violence in the United States: Community programs

 Programs targeted at entire communities, such as community revitalization, after-school programs, and media campaigns, may be more effective in reducing the general level of violence that children are exposed to.
 Community-based programs that have specifically targeted gun violence include Safe Kids/Healthy Neighborhoods Injury Prevention Program in New York City, and Safe Homes and Havens in Chicago.
 Evaluation of such community-based programs is difficult, due to many confounding factors and the multifaceted nature of such programs.
-A Chicago-based program, "BAM" (Becoming a Man) has produced positive results, according to the University of Chicago Crime Lab, and is expanding to Boston in 2017.
+However, in 2018, a city-wide randomized controlled trial showed that treating vacant lots led to a reduction in gun violence and self-reported fear and depression.
+A Chicago-based program, "BAM" (Becoming a Man), has produced positive results, according to the University of Chicago Crime Lab, and is expanding to Boston in 2017.

 March for Our Lives

 The March for Our Lives was a student-led demonstration in support of legislation to prevent gun violence in the United States.
-It took place in Washington, D.C. on March 24, 2018, with over 880 sibling events throughout the U.S. It was planned by Never Again MSD in collaboration with the nonprofit organization.
+It took place in Washington, D.C., on March 24, 2018, with over 880 sibling events throughout the U.S. It was planned by Never Again MSD in collaboration with the nonprofit organization.
 The demonstration followed the Marjory Stoneman Douglas High School shooting in Parkland, Florida on February 14, 2018, which was described by several media outlets as a possible tipping point for gun control legislation.